I. Course Prefix/Number: ATA 208

 VII.
 Methods of Instruction

 Lectures and audiovisual presentations dealing with the function of components.
-There will be demonstrations, classroom discussion, small group and individual instruction on disassembly/repair of vehicle and components.
+Demonstrations, classroom discussion based on field experiences.
+Small group and individual instruction on disassembly and repair.

 Course may be taught as face-to-face, hybrid or online course.